usadellab/Trimmomatic/README.md

 Step options:

-* ILLUMINACLIP:<fastaWithAdaptersEtc>:<seed mismatches>:<palindrome clip threshold>:<simple clip threshold>
+* ILLUMINACLIP:&lt;fastaWithAdaptersEtc>:&lt;seed mismatches>:&lt;palindrome clip threshold>:&lt;simple clip threshold>
     * fastaWithAdaptersEtc: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of the various sequences within this file determines how they are used.
 See below.
     * seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
     * palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
     * simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.

-* SLIDINGWINDOW:<windowSize>:<requiredQuality>
+* SLIDINGWINDOW:&lt;windowSize>:&lt;requiredQuality>
     * windowSize: specifies the number of bases to average across
     * requiredQuality: specifies the average quality required.

-* LEADING:<quality>
+* LEADING:&lt;quality>
     * quality: Specifies the minimum quality required to keep a base.

-* TRAILING:<quality>
+* TRAILING:&lt;quality>
     * quality: Specifies the minimum quality required to keep a base.

-* CROP:<length>
+* CROP:&lt;length>
     * length: The number of bases to keep, from the start of the read.

-*   HEADCROP:<length>
+*   HEADCROP:&lt;length>
     * length: The number of bases to remove from the start of the read.

-* MINLEN:<length>
+* MINLEN:&lt;length>
     * length: Specifies the minimum length of reads to be kept.

 # Trimming Order